 Imagine such an assistant could:

-• Analyze photos of your body figure and suggest what exercises you need to achieve your goals, and then adjust those suggestions with time as you update it with your progress, changes in your body, or any other new information.
+• Analyze photos of your body figure and suggest what exercises you need to achieve your goals.
+Then, adjust those suggestions over time as you update them with your progress, changes in your body, or any other new information.

-• Base those training recommendations on your physical capabilities and limitations, health condition, and even medical recommendations (that you could just upload to the system) — saying simply, on whatever relevant information that should be considered.
+• Base those training recommendations on your physical capabilities and limitations (including historical training data), health condition, and even medical recommendations (that you could just upload to the system).

 • Perfectly understand your dietary requirements, including your allergies and recommendations from your dietician or a doctor (which, again, you could just scan and upload), as well as what you like and dislike — and, based on that, provide you with meals ideas that are perfectly adjusted to you and your needs.
 Never the same (unless you want it), so you can have a healthy and varied diet even if you lack creativity in this matter and/or have a long list of products you don’t eat.